Story at a glance:

 Designed by Jeremy Levine Design, the Cowboy Modern Desert Eco-Retreat in Pioneertown, California is an excellent example of how climate responsive architecture can be implemented in hot, dry regions.

 The house itself takes the form of a simple rectangle and features a roof with a large overhang to provide ample shading while still allowing natural sunlight to filter in, eliminating the need for electric lighting during daytime hours.
-All wood used in the building’s construction was reclaimed from local demolition sites—and seeing as reclaimed lumber typically has a lower moisture content than freshly-cut wood, it is stronger and is less susceptible to damage caused by fluctuations in desert temperatures.
+All wood used in the building’s construction was reclaimed from local demolition sites.
+Considering that reclaimed lumber typically has a lower moisture content than freshly cut wood, it is stronger and is less susceptible to damage caused by fluctuations in desert temperatures.

 regenerative design trends gbd magazine 06